KulkarniShripad/Advertisement-personalisation-system-for-digital-screens/README.md

-Ps: The yolov5 folder is the clone of yolov5 reposetory
+Note : The yolov5 folder is the clone of yolov5 reposetory.
+The changed files and folders present in the folder are edited or changed